-'''

-is_more_important_than('Emergency', '$all').

-'''
+is more important than('Emergency', '\$all').

 Next, we consider the attribute Location as more important than subject-id, action-id and resource-id.
 This is, of course, in order to be able to handle appropriately the situation where the location is home care.